Mooring payments are due 4/15/17!

 Planning & Tourism

-The HDC works with Fairhaven and other groups to plan for and promote our Harbor
+The NBPA works with Fairhaven and other groups to plan for and promote our Harbor

 New Bedford Economic Development Council & Tourism

-The NBEDC works cooperatively with dozens of local, state, and federal agencies, including the HDC to pursue economic development opportunities.
+The NBEDC works cooperatively with dozens of local, state, and federal agencies, including the NBPA to pursue economic development opportunities.
 Through the service programs, the NBEDC can assist with:

 - Structuring financial assistance and tax incentive packages;